Bandanese

 - Digital Presence

-- Digital platforms are used to promote Bandanese culture, with social media playing a role in cultural exchange and tourism.
+- Digital platforms are used to promote Bandanese culture and connect with the diaspora.

 - Globalization Effects

-- Globalization has brought both opportunities and challenges, with increased access to information and markets but also pressures on cultural identity.
+- Globalization has brought both opportunities and challenges, such as cultural dilution.

 - Urbanization Effects